anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Some implementations are left for developers because of the nature.
 This plugin acts as proof of concept reference.
 Please feel free to modify/expand it.

-You may often consider writing your own Content Processor
+You may often consider writing your own Content Processor.

 == Installation ==